-Panels are comprised of a chair, panel members, and observers, supported by independent moderators and SAGE secretariat.
+Panels comprise a chair, panel members, and observers, supported by independent moderators and the SAGE secretariat.

-Moderators are selected from a pool of Fellows of the Academy of Science and Academy of Technology and Engineering with expertise in principles of good governance, and who have served on national/decision making committees.
-The role of the moderator is to ensure that the panel process is transparent, peer review criteria is consistently applied, panel deliberations are free from bias, and that panelists constructively contribute to the process through effective and efficient communications.
+Moderators are selected from a pool of Fellows of the Academy of Science and Academy of Technology and Engineering with expertise in principles of good governance, and who have served on national/decision-making committees.
+The role of the moderator is to ensure that the panel process is transparent, peer review criteria is consistently applied, panel deliberations are free from bias, and that panellists constructively contribute to the process through effective and efficient communication.

-The first peer review panels will be held in July 2018.
+The first peer review panels were held in July 2018.